kjkubik/stock-analysis/README.md

 Nested Loops (The Skill Drill was actually fun!)

 Reinforcement of Best Practices
-- Documentation "Code is read more than it is written."
+- Documentation: "Code is read more than it is written."
 - Whitespace, give everyone's eyes a break.
 - Code Reuse
 - Planning and understanding the problem (AKA Requirements)
 - Readability of Workbooks
 - Removal of any Hardcoding in VBA code
+- Code Performance
+- Code Effeciency : Refactoring Code

 ### Resources